Praneeth54Code/PurchasePortal/README.md

 int pageNumber=1, int pageSize=10, string? productCode = ABC
 |                                                               | |----------------|--------|----------|-----------------------------------------------------------------------------| | pageNumber   | int  | No       | The page number to retrieve.
 Default is 1.
 Must be greater than 0.      | | pageSize     | int  | No       | The number of products per page.
 Default is 10.
 Must be greater than 0. | | productCode  | string | No       | Filter products by product code (partial or full match).                    |
 Response
-•	Status Code: 200 OK - Success
-• %00 - Internal Error
+â€¢	Status Code: 200 OK - Success â€¢ %00 - Internal Error

 Features
 1. Pagination: Supports pageNumber and pageSize for efficient data retrieval.